shaniqwa/known-world-task/README.md

 2. Subscribe to updates (use the local service provided in the code as mock)

 3. On a new update, calculate the house new position and move it on the map.
 If the house reaches kings landing, it will stop there.
+    - Don't pass the destination: if the event states to proceed X steps, but the Lannisters are at a smaller distance, consider this house has reached the Lannisters and set the correct position.
+    - On every event, houses gain score which should be added to their current score.

 4. Determine the winner: the first house to reach Kings Landing will fight the Lannisters.
 The house with the higher score wins.
 Display a winner alert.